How Can I Ease My Fears About Dental Care Without Medication?

 Check out what others are saying about our dental anxiety support services on Yelp: Dental Anxiety Santa Clara

 Santa Clara Dental Anxiety

 Sedation Dentistry Can Reduce Your Dental Anxiety

 In our Santa Clara dental office, we practice sedation dentistry that can be used to reduce and prevent dental anxiety.
-Here are some of the questions we are regularly answer about sedation dentistry.
+Here are some of the questions we regularly answer about sedation dentistry:

 To determine if you are healthy enough for sedation (most people are), we recommend that you schedule an appointment with our California dental office.
 We will meet with you to discuss the type of sedation that will be best for your procedure and the level of dental anxiety that you are experiencing.

 The most common form of sedation is taking a pill an hour before the procedure begins.
 One pill can help you to feel entirely relaxed and eliminate your fear of dentists.
 Most procedures, like teeth cleaning or fixing a simple cavity, do not necessarily hurt.
 With sedation, many people do not require additional medication.
 However, if you would like pain medication as well, we can give it to you after the sedation has taken effect.